hamzausmani/amazon-bedrock-samples/custom-models/import_models/using-aws-console/importing-model-in-cmi-using-aws-console.md

 Bedrock Custom Model Import allows for importing foundation models that have been customized in other environments outside of Amazon Bedrock, such as Amazon Sagemaker, EC2, etc.

+In our example we are assuming that a model was fine tuned prior.
+We will be using Qwen-3 model.
+Similar approach can work with any model.

 ## Importing Model to Amazon Bedrock

 To import a model, model artifacts need to be uploaded in a S3 bucket.
 Before you upload your model weights into the bucket make sure that: